pydantic/logfire/docs/guides/first_steps/index.md

 logfire.info('Hello, {name}!', name='world')  # (2)!
 ```

-1. This should be called once before logging to initialize Logfire.
-All its arguments are optional.
+1. This should be called once before logging to initialize **Logfire**.
 2. This will log `Hello world!` with `info` level.

 !!! note